Immunisation for babies and children

 Maternal antibodies given to your baby during pregnancy are still in their immune system until they turn one.

 It is recommended that the 12 month vaccinations are not given until the baby's first birthday.
-If given earlier, the vaccinations may not work as well as they should.
+If given earlier, the vaccinations may not work as well as they should and may need to be repeated.

 If it is necessary for you to attend before your child is 12 months, this will be considered on a case-by-case basis.
 If you have any concerns regarding this please contact us on 9240 1111 and follow the prompts.